 HTML/CSS: a markup language used to structure and design the content of web pages

-HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are markup languages used to structure and design the content of web pages.
-Although not traditional programming languages, HTML and CSS are essential for web development and can be an excellent starting point for kids interested in programming.
+HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are not traditional programming languages, but are essential for web development and can be an excellent starting point for kids interested in this subject.

 Why is HTML/CSS great:

-• HTML and CSS are essential for web development, making them useful skills for kids to learn.
+- They are essential for web development, making them useful skills for children who want to design web pages.

-• HTML and CSS are relatively easy to learn and can provide a foundation for learning more complex programming languages.
+- They are easy to learn computer languages and can provide a foundation for getting into more complex languages.

-• HTML and CSS are widely used in the industry, making them useful skills for future careers.
+- The languages are widely used in the industry, so they are essential skills for future careers.

 Examples of HTML/CSS projects: